THE DISBANDED IRISH REGIMENTS SERIES

 The History of the 2nd Battalion, Royal Dublin Fusiliers

-We are proud to announce the final publication of the Disbanded Irish Regiments series, the historical records of the 2nd Battalion, Royal Dublin Fusiliers, from 1662 to 1922.
+The final publication of the Disbanded Irish Regiments series is The Historical Records of the 2nd Battalion, Royal Dublin Fusiliers, from 1662 to 1922.
 Originally founded as The Bombay European Regiment, the Battalion served in India until 1870, their first appearance in Ireland being at Templemore in 1876.
 By 1881, amalgamations linked the Regiment with the 102nd Royal Madras Fusiliers, and the 2nd Bn, Royal Dublin Fusiliers was born.

 Subsequent service took the Battalion to Gibraltar, Alexandria and Egypt; to Africa for the duration of the Boer War, and to the European theatre of war from 1914 to 1918.
 After the Great War, the Battalion was sent to Constantinople, and from there to India, where it remained back in its original territory until disbandment in 1922.